About BodyKind Vail

 • Board Member

-Now, as a mother to a strong and curious 10-year-old daughter, Brenda is finding her voice.
-Through her journey in recovery and sobriety, she is unlearning harmful narratives and creating space for healing.
-Her mission is clear: to break generational cycles of shame, silence, and unrealistic standards around appearance.
-She is committed to teaching her daughter—and the wider Hispanic community—that our value is not measured by our bodies, and that it’s okay to talk about the hard things.
+Now a mother to a curious 10-year-old, Brenda is finding her voice.
+Through recovery and sobriety, she is breaking generational cycles of shame and unrealistic appearance standards.
+Her mission is to teach her daughter—and the wider Hispanic community—that value is not measured by the body and that it’s okay to talk about the hard things.

-Brenda is honored to serve as a founding board member of this new nonprofit, and looks forward to helping build a community where stories like hers are not only shared—but supported, respected, and transformed.
+As a founding board member of BodyKind Vail, Brenda is committed to creating a community where stories like hers are heard, supported, and transformed.

 • Board Member